 \section{Abstract}

 Unitary $t$-designs are a ubiquitous tool in many research areas, including randomized benchmarking, quantum process tomography, and scrambling.
 Despite the intensive efforts of many researchers, little is known about unitary $t$-designs with $t\geq3$ in the literature.
-We show that the multiqubit (including qubit)\ Clifford group in any even prime power dimension is not only a unitary 2-design, but also a unitary 3-design.
-Moreover, it is a minimal unitary 3-design except for dimension 4.
+We show that the multiqubit Clifford group in any even prime-power dimension is not only a unitary 2-design, but also a 3-design.
+Moreover, it is a minimal 3-design except for dimension~4.
 As an immediate consequence, any orbit of pure states of the multiqubit Clifford group forms a complex projective 3-design; in particular, the set of stabilizer states forms a 3-design.
-In addition, our study is helpful to studying higher moments of the Clifford group in any odd prime power dimension is only a unitary 2-design.
-In addition, we show that no operator basis is covariant with respect to any group that is a unitary 3-design, thereby providing a simple explanation of why no discrete Wigner function is covariant with respect to the multiqubit Clifford group, which is of intrinsic interest to studying quantum computation.
+In addition, our study is helpful to studying higher moments of the Clifford group, which are useful in many research areas ranging from quantum information science to signal processing.
+Furthermore, we reveal a surprising connection between unitary 3-designs and the physics of discrete phase spaces and thereby offer a simple explanation of why no discrete Wigner function is covariant with respect to the multiqubit Clifford group, which is of intrinsic interest to studying quantum computation.

-The Clifford group plays a fundamental role in various branches of quantum information science, such as quantum computation \cite{Gott97the, GottC99, NielC00book, BravK05}, quantum error correction \cite{Gott97the,NielC00book}, quantum tomography \cite{Scot08,DankCEL09, Kuen15}, and randomized benchmarking \cite{KnilLRB08,MageGE11,WallF14}.
-It is also useful to studying a number of interesting discrete symmetric structures, such as discrete Wigner functions \cite{Woot87, Gros06, Zhu15P}, mutually unbiased bases, and symmetric informationally complete measurements.
-Many nice properties of the Clifford group are closely related to the fact that the group is a unitary 2-design \cite{DiViLT02, Chau05, Dank05the, DankCEL09, GrosAE07, Scot08, RoyS09, HarrL09, ClevLLW15}, which means that random Clifford unitaries give a good approximation to random Haar unitaries.
-In addition, any orbit of pure states forms a (complex projective) 2-design \cite{ReneBSC04,Scot06,ApplFZ15G,Zhu15M} and may be used to approximate random pure states and to construct tight informationally complete measurements \cite{Scot06, ZhuE11}.

-In many applications, 2-designs are not sufficient, and $t$-designs with larger values of $t$ are desirable.
-Prominent examples include optimal estimation of pure states~\cite{HayaHH05}, construction of isotropic measurements \cite{ZhuE11, Zhu12the}, derandomization of measurements in quantum state discrimination \cite{AmbaE07,MattWW09}, quantum state tomography with compressed sensing \cite{GrosLFB10, Kuen15}, and phase retrieval with the phase lift algorithm~\cite{GrosKK15}.
-However, examples of unitary and projective $t$-designs with $t\geq3$ are quite rare.